soviaakusuma/secore-template-2/README.md

 - run "./gradlew clean" to get rid of any secore artefacts (also check in docker/)
 - add the project to a remote git repository. (you can't build without this step).
 - build and run the microservice: `./run`
+- uncomment the lines in build.gradle if you want to use grow.
 - update `README.md` to remove these instructions :)

 There is plenty of room to improve the template (and this documentation);